 For individuals, limiting beliefs can become rules when external experiences are internalized.
 For example, maybe you were raised to be a “good girl”.
 Because you do not want to let your parents down, you try to be the perfect girl by becoming what you believe others think you should be.

-When it comes to individuals, limiting beliefs become rules that have been internalized from experiences.
-Maybe you were raised to be the “good girl” and are unconsciously (or consciously) allowing flawed beliefs to keep you suspended in time as you wait for the perfect moment, perfect degree, perfect opportunity to have the success you dream of.
-You may even be frustrated because as you see others around you achieving the things you desire, you ask yourself, why not me?
+As an adult, these flawed beliefs keep you suspended in time as you wait for the perfect moment to have the success you dream of.
+Now, you’re frustrated because others around you are achieving the things you desire.
+Now you’re asking yourself, “Why not me?”

 Why Not You?

 I once read a story that provides a great example of why you should challenge your beliefs.
 A mother was preparing a family recipe that was handed down from previous generations.
 The mother was proudly teaching her daughter the coveted recipe and told her to prepare the food in a specific dish.

 When the daughter asked “why that dish?”, the mother replied, “Hmm, I don’t know, let’s call your Gigi to find out.”